Mindstormman06/adventure-blogs/README.md

 ### 3. Configure Database Settings

-Open `config.php` and configure your database connection details:
+Create `config.php` in the project folder and configure your database connection details:

 ```php
 <?php